What Is PasswordIQ?

 - Navigate to Account Integrations > API.

-- Create a Product API Token for PasswordIQ.
-For more information, see our How to Create a Product API Token article.
+Create a Product API Token for PasswordIQ.
+For more information, see our KnowBe4’s Product API article.

-- Next to the API token that you created, click the paper icon.
-You'll need this token in step 8 of the Installing the Client section below.
+In the Product API Token pop-up window that opens, click the Product API token to copy the token.
+You’ll need this token to complete this setup in the Installing the Client section below.

 Installing the Client